Jane Fraser (businesswoman): Promotion to CEO and tenure

 In September 2020, Citigroup announced its CEO Michael Corbat's retirement, to be effective in February 2021.
 Fraser was appointed to succeed Corbat, becoming the first female CEO of a top-tier Wall Street Investment Bank, leading the third-largest bank in the U.S.

-Fraser has taken an approach to work during the COVID-19 pandemic that differs from peer CEOs, instituting permanent plans to allow staff to work from home some days of the week and granting staff greater flexibility in their schedules than other Wall Street firms.
+During the COVID-19 pandemic, Fraser instituted permanent plans to allow staff to work from home some days of the week and granting staff greater flexibility in their schedules than other Wall Street firms.
 She has cited differentiating Citigroup from other bulge bracket banks such as Goldman Sachs and JPMorgan Chase during recruiting as a motivation for this approach.

 Fraser was scheduled to speak at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that her presence, along with other financial executives, would legitimize the Hong Kong government's whitewashing of the erosion of freedoms in the city.
-However, Fraser tested positive for COVID and did not show up for the summit.
+However, Fraser tested positive for COVID-19 and did not show up for the summit.

 In August 2025, she traveled to Mexico City to meet with President Claudia Sheinbaum.The discussions reportedly focus on a potential public listing of Banamex, Citi’s retail banking arm, as the bank explores new strategic options after a previously abandoned $7 billion sale.

-In October 2025, Citigroup elected Fraser as Chair of the board of directors and announced that she had been given a $25 million bonus.
+In October 2025, Citigroup elected Fraser as Chair of the board of directors and she was awarded a $25 million bonus.

-Memberships
+In February 2026, Citigroup approved US$42 million for CEO Jane Fraser’s total compensation for 2025, up nearly 22 per cent from a year earlier.
+As of July 2026, Fraser has contributed to a 45% profit increase at Citigroup.

+Philanthropy and memberships

 Fraser is Vice Chair for Partnership for New York City and a member of the Harvard Business School's Board of Dean's Advisors, the Stanford Global Advisory Board, the Economic Club of New York and the Council on Foreign Relations.
 Fraser has led the Citi Operations team since 2021.
 She was also a member of the board of the Touch Foundation from 2006 to 2015.

+In June 2015, Fraser appeared on a CBS Local report about Citi Global Community Day, in which she and other volunteers spruced up the Liberty Square public housing project in Miami.

 Honours and recognition

 In 2015, Fraser was ranked number 41 on Fortunes list of the 51 Most Powerful Women in Business, up from number 48 on the 2014 list.
 American Banker named her the "Number 1 Woman to Watch" both in 2014 and 2015.

 Fraser was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.

 Fraser was ranked 4th on Fortune's list of Most Powerful Women in 2023.

+In May 2026, Jane Fraser was ranked No. 1 on Fortune’s “100 Most Powerful Women in Business 2026” list.